nrzaman/dragoncon-reminder-bot/README.md

    # Open the .env file to edit with credentials
    vim .env
 ```
-4. You may also need to run the following commands:
+4. You may also need to run the following commands in a Terminal window:
 ```bash
 export DISCORD_TOKEN=[YOUR TOKEN HERE]